Subscribe for all my updates and don't miss a thing! Sign me up!

 We get increasing numbers of visitors every year, and I am happy to say the infrastructure [ports, airports, flights etc] to support this trend is also improving.

 These two airports host jets from all over the world including several airlines from Germany, Italy, The Netherlands, Spain, North America and of course, those right here in the Caribbean.

-Cruise ship passengers may not stay as long, but the most popular ports offer plenty to explore here.
+Cruise ship passengers may not stay in Jamaica as long, but the most popular ports offer plenty to explore here.
 Sailors who like to travel on their own can also enter through some of the larger ports then gain clearance to sail around the island for as long as they wish.

-Nowadays, Jamaica feature some of the very best cruise ships, including various from the Carnival Line, the Royal Caribbean line, Celebrity Cruises, Princess Cruises and the Norwegian Cruise line.
+Nowadays, Jamaica feature some of the very best cruise ships, including various from the Carnival Line, the Royal Caribbean line, Celebrity Cruises, Princess Cruises and the Norwegian Cruise lines.

 Whatever your choice or mode of getting to Jamaica, make sure you have an irie time when you get here!
 You can find a list of some of the most exciting things to do in Jamaica here.

 Find out how to get around Jamaica when you do get here.